sguir/ppgcourse/exercise_BP.md

 ```

 #### 100000 PODS
-Get the omega estimated from the POD analysis:
+Get the omega estimated from the PODs:
 ```R
 pod.omega_100000=as.matrix(read.table("hgdp_pod_100000_mat_omega.out"))
 ```